Gu-Youngfeng/ReConfigSRC/README.md

 ### 2. Environment & Dependency

-ReConfigSRC, which is designed by Python language, can be run on Windows or Linux operation system.
+ReConfigSRC is designed by Python language, so make sure that there is a **Python environments** on your computer.
-The dependencies include three widely-used Python libraries, i.e., **numpy**, **pandas**, and **sklearn**.
+Besides, three widely-used Python libraries (**numpy**, **pandas**, and **sklearn**) are also required.

 ### 3. Experimental Steps

 **Step 1:** prepare the raw datasets

-Put the raw datasets (.csv format) into the folder `raw_data/`, note that the last column (performance) of each dataset should start with "$<".
+The input datasets (in ".csv" format) of ReConfigSRC should be saved in the folder `raw_data/`.
+Note that the instances in each input dataset consist of a set of options and a performance.

-For example, the dataset of _Noc-obj1.csv_ is as follows,
+Here are 3 example instances in dataset "Noc-obj1.csv", each instace has 4 options (width, complexity, fifo, multiplier) and a performance ($<energy).

 |width| complexity| fifo| multiplier| $<energy|
 |:--|:--|:--|:--|:--|